-Spec blind is installed between the ASME B16.5 Flanges and they are designed as per ASME B16.48 (Line Blanks).
-Sometimes people use term spec blind flanges or brake flange, but you should know that they are two different items.
+Spec blind is installed between the ASME B16.5 Flanges and designed as per ASME B16.48 (Line Blanks).
+Sometimes people use the term spec blind flanges or brake flange, but you should know that they are two different items.

 Class & Types of the Spectacle Blind